-The complete guide to email deliverability Welcome Email has the potential to be the most powerful and prevalent marketing channel in your toolbox.
-Because of this, it's crucial to have an understanding of how the way contacts interact with emails can impact continuing effectiveness.
+Welcome Email is a powerful and unique marketing stream for all businesses, through which they can communicate directly with their contacts about important updates, company news, and products and services.
+However, the way people interact with those emails has major consequences on the continuing effectiveness of email as a marketing tool.
 A comparison: Think of a billboard ad.
 It gets erected and stays there for a period of time (providing there's nothing illegal on it), and how someone reacts to it will not change how others receive it.
-A person can dislike it, love it, or feel ambivalent about it, but it doesn't take away from the ad's permission to be there or the exposure it gets.
+A person can dislike it, love it, or feel ambivalent about it, but it doesn't take away from the ad's permission to be there.
 The story is different with email.
-If a company sends an email and the recipient dislikes that email, there are a number of actions they can take - or not take - that will affect whether the company's emails will be delivered to all of their contacts inboxes in the future.
+If a company sends an email and the recipient dislikes that email, there are a number of actions they can take - or not take - that will affect whether the company's emails will be delivered to inboxes in the future.
 This practice is called email deliverability.
-In this ebook, we will delve into the technicalities of email deliverability and why it is a challenge worth facing for businesses of all types.
-We will list the factors that hurt deliverability and provide actionable email marketing best practice tips that will improve it.
-The goal is to help you ensure maximum ROI on your email marketing efforts now and into the future.
+In this ebook, we will delve into the technicalities of email deliverability and why it is challenging but important for businesses.
+We will list the 10 factors that hurt deliverability and provide actionable email marketing best practice tips that will improve it.
+The goal is to help you ensure maximum ROI on your email marketing efforts so that your business can grow.
 Ready, set, grow.

-ortto

-About Ortto

-Ortto (formerly Autopilot) makes customer journeys simple.
-It combines a customer data platform (CDP), multi-channel marketing automation, and analytics into a single platform.
+About Ortto Ortto (formerly Autopilot) makes customer journeys simple.
+It combines a customer data platform (CDP), multi-channel marketing automation and analytics into a single platform.
 With Ortto, you can unify your customer data across the customer lifecycle to build personalized multi-channel journeys.
 By communicating with your customers in a more meaningful way, you can drive growth and retention across your customer base.

-Ortto has been supporting businesses across a range of industries since 2012, from multi-national to high-tech startup.
+Ortto has been supporting businesses across a range of organisations since 2012, from multi-national to high-tech startup.
 Our customers include Microsoft, Vodafone, LG, Play Airlines, Macquarie University, Plan International, LiveChat, Bitly, Gravity Sketch and Trust Radius.

-ortto

 Table of Contents

-01.

-An introduction to email deliverability What is email deliverability?
+Section 1: An introduction to email deliverability

+01

+What is email deliverability?

-Why is email deliverability important?
+02 Why is email deliverability important?

-Email deliverability best practices
+Section 2: Email deliverability best practices

+03

-The 10 factors that hurt email deliverability
+The 10 factors

+that hurt email

+deliverability

+04

 How to improve email deliverability

-03.
+Advanced section

+06

+Technical FAQs

+07

+Final thoughts